NOBIVAC® DHPPi

 WARNINGS

-• Accidental self-injection may lead to a severe allergic reaction.
-Consult a physician and make this leaflet available.
+- Accidental self-injection may lead to a severe allergic reaction.
+Seek medical advice immediately and show this package leaflet to the physician.

 PRECAUTIONS

-• Observe aseptic precautions.
-Ensure that all vaccination equipment (needles, syringes, etc.) is clean and sterile prior to and during use.
+- Observe aseptic precautions.
+Ensure that all vaccination equipment (containers, syringes and needles) is clean and sterile prior to and during use.
+Use sterile equipment when administering the vaccine.

 DIRECTIONS FOR USE – USE ONLY AS DIRECTED